-I am a philosopher specialising in the philosophy of mind (focusing on phenomenal consciousness, especially panpsychism and cosmopsychism) and the philosophy of religion (exploring alternative concepts of God, meta-questions about the field’s scope and methodology, its connection to lived spiritual realities and especially non-religious accounts of ultimate reality and consonant models of the well-lived life).
+I am a philosopher at the University of Oxford, specialising in the philosophy of mind—particularly phenomenal consciousness, with a focus on panpsychism and cosmopsychism—and the philosophy of religion.
+In the latter, my work explores alternative concepts of God, meta-questions about the field’s scope and methodology, its connection to lived spiritual realities, and especially non-religious accounts of ultimate reality and consonant models of the well-lived life.
 These interests also intersect with broader questions in metaphysics and value theory.
+In addition, I have expertise in qualitative research methods and a strong interest in how empirical work—especially in theology and religious studies—can inform philosophical reflection, and vice versa.

 You can find my various profiles at the following links: Google Scholar / PhilPeople / ORCID